 It wouldn’t be a trip to St. Louis without visiting the Arch, or at least that’s what I’ve been told.
 While history isn’t exactly a favorite subject of mine (sorry but it’s true, and I’m also not a fan of heights), I have to admit that seeing the St. Louis Arch is definitely something you should at least do once (after that, I’m probably good).

-Of all the things we did in St. Louis, going up in the Arch was Cooper’s favorite thing.
+Of all the things we did in St. Louis, going up in the Arch was our son’s favorite thing.
 He talked about it for days, and still mentions it to people when we see them.